trailofbits/pypi-attestations/README.md

 ```

 ### Verifying a PyPI package

+> [!IMPORTANT]
+> This subcommand supports publish attestations from GitHub and GitLab.
+> It **does not currently support** Google Cloud-based publish attestations.

 > [!NOTE]
 > The package to verify can be passed either as a path to a local file, a
 > `pypi:` prefixed filename (e.g: 'pypi:sampleproject-1.0.0-py3-none-any.whl'),